DimonSmart/Demo/QrTransferDemo/Docs/QrTransferProtocol.md

 ables transmission.

 ## Transmission loop
-1. The operator enqueues files via drag-and-drop or the file picker. `QrChunkBuilder` splits every file into 255-byte slices (or smaller for the last chunk) and creates both metadata and data packets.
+1. The operator enqueues files via drag-and-drop or the file picker. `QrChunkBuilder` splits every file into slices up to the configured chunk size (capped at 255 bytes) and creates both metadata and data packets.
 2. When the Start button is pressed, the sender iterates over the queue.
 For each file it emits the metadata frames once, followe d by the data frames in offset order.
 The UI highlights the current file and shows progress in chunks.
 3. Once the data stream reaches the declared total length, the file is marked as completed and the sender advances to the next pe